-The Synphony Model Compiler software provides a high level algorithm modeling environment and a powerful DSP synthesis engine that creates optimized implementations of the algorithm in RTL.
+The Synphony Model Compiler (SMC) software provides a high-level algorithm modeling environment and a powerful DSP synthesis engine that creates optimized implementations of the algorithm in RTL.
 The modeling environment is based on the MATLAB® Simulink® environment from The MathWorks® with which it is integrated.
-The RTL (Verilog and VHDL) generated by the software requires Synplify Pro® or Synplify® Premier for logic synthesis into FPGAs.
+The RTL (Verilog and VHDL) generated by the software requires the Synplify Pro® or Synplify® Premier tools for FPGA logic synthesis.